Transitive and Intransitive Verbs

 風が強くてドアが勝手に閉まりました。

-/kaze ga tsuyokute doa ga katte ni shimarimashita/
+/kaze ga tsuyokute doa ga katte ni shimarimashita./

 人感センサーの電気が消えました。

-/jinkan sensaa no denki ga kiemashita/
+/jinkan sensaa no denki ga kiemashita./

 The motion-sensor light turned off.